Ambrose Bierce: An Occurrence at Owl Creek Bridge

 Ambrose Bierce: The Death of Halpin Frayser

-“The Death of Halpin Frayser” by Ambrose Bierce is a haunting tale of gothic horror.
-Lost in a forest, Halpin Frayser falls asleep and awakens with one word on his lips, “Catherine Larue.”
-With no memory of why he uttered that name, he goes back to sleep and has a series of strange and disturbing dreams.
-At the same time, two men investigate a mysterious cemetery nearby, searching for a criminal.
-The sinister atmosphere of the forest and cemetery intensifies with each discovery, revealing hidden connections and supernatural presences that defy logic, keeping the reader in constant tension.
+“The Death of Halpin Frayser” is a disturbing Gothic horror story by Ambrose Bierce, published on December 19, 1891, in The Wave.
+Lost in a forest, Halpin Frayser falls asleep and wakes up with one word on his lips: “Catherine Larue.”
+Unable to remember why he uttered that name, he falls back asleep and has a series of strange and disturbing dreams.
+At the same time, two men investigate a mysterious nearby cemetery in search of a criminal.
+The sinister atmosphere of the forest and cemetery intensifies with each discovery, revealing hidden connections and supernatural presences that defy logic and keep the reader in constant suspense.